Rudolf August Oetker: Career

 After the war, Oetker was interned in the Staumühle internment camp near Paderborn.
 When his SS blood group tattoo was discovered under his left armpit, he was brutally beaten by the guards.
 For years after the war, Oetker would need a cane to walk.
 Following his release in 1947, he would elevate the company to a household name in Germany today.
 The Oetker-Gruppe was one of the symbols of the post-World War II recovery effort in the country.
 In 1960s, Oetker funded Stille Hilfe, a relief organization for the SS veterans, fugitives, and convicted war criminals.

 Oetker retired as executive director in 1981, turning the position over to his son August Oetker (jr.).

 In 2006, his net worth was estimated by Forbes at US$8.0 billion.

 Personal life

-In 1939, Oetker married firstly to Marlene Ahlmann (1915–2002), originally from Cologne which also hailed from an industrial family.
+In 1939, Oetker married his first wife Marlene Ahlmann (1915–2002), originally from Cologne which also hailed from an industrial family.
 Her family owned Carlshütte, an iron foundry, which employed up to 3,000 people.
-They had one daughter;
+They had one daughter: